sound25/Meetup-Project/README.md

 This project is developed using Django and sqlite.

-It allows users to register for a meetup using an email ID.
+It lists out the upcmong meetup details and allows users to register for a meetup using an email ID.

+Admin will be able to add meetup information through admin site of this project.

 ![image](https://user-images.githubusercontent.com/34751165/137636217-9a9d5ddb-2ae0-4ba3-9cb2-99a2f85fb557.png)